HectorCastelli/website/src/content/blog/don-t-split-your-backlog.md

 The theme is clear, working on similar items allows for better, or at least more predictable, output.

-## Where categorization

-Lose sight of competing priorities

-Fail to adapt to Conway's law, cause problems and frustrations

-## How can we reconcile these two opposites?
+## Reaching a compromise

-The key action here is to merge, **regularly**, the separate backlogs that exist.
+The key action here is to **merge regularly**, the separate backlogs that exist.

-By the point this activity happens, items should be well-understood, and the effort should be used deciding the order of importance of the items relative to each other.
+By the time this activity happens, items should be well-understood and that the headspace of those involved in merging the backlogs should be focused on deciding which items are more aligned to the goals of the project.

-## A compromise

-Talk about how we should supress our instinct and merge all the backlogs.

-Link to previous post about shared roadmap.

-HIghlight that in the end, there are three types of things: Things that need to happen soon, things that need to happen eventually, and things that don't really need to happen.

-Final note that this is not a one-off exercise and should be always evolving and re-prioritizing.
+Finally, the merged backlog is the **only** backlog that matters when planning is a topic.
+Your separate backlogs are not useful for the teams executing the work, and expecting them to execute on all separate topics at the same rate should never be expected.